jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 7 - Using Ability Scores.md

 #### Dexterity Checks

 A Dexterity check can model any attempt to move nimbly, quickly, or quietly, or to keep from falling on tricky footing.
-The [[Acrobatics]], [[Sleight of Hand]], and [[Stealth]] skills reflect aptitude in certain kinds of Dexterity checks.
+The [[Acrobatics]], [[Sleight of Hand]], and [[4.
+Resources/_Gameplay/AdventuringRef/Stealth]] skills reflect aptitude in certain kinds of Dexterity checks.

 **_Acrobatics._** Your Dexterity ([[Acrobatics]]) check covers your attempt to stay on your feet in a tricky situation, such as when you’re trying to run across a sheet of ice, balance on a tightrope, or stay upright on a rocking ship’s deck.
 The DM might also call for a Dexterity ([[Acrobatics]]) check to see if you can perform acrobatic stunts, including dives, rolls, somersaults, and flips.

 **_Sleight of Hand._** Whenever you attempt an act of legerdemain or manual trickery, such as planting something on someone else or concealing an object on your person, make a Dexterity ([[Sleight of Hand]]) check.
 The DM might also call for a Dexterity ([[Sleight of Hand]]) check to determine whether you can lift a coin purse off another person or slip something out of another person’s pocket.

-**_Stealth._** Make a Dexterity ([[Stealth]]) check when you attempt to conceal yourself from enemies, slink past guards, slip away without being noticed, or sneak up on someone without being seen or heard.
+**_Stealth._** Make a Dexterity ([[4.
+Resources/_Gameplay/AdventuringRef/Stealth]]) check when you attempt to conceal yourself from enemies, slink past guards, slip away without being noticed, or sneak up on someone without being seen or heard.

 **_Other Dexterity Checks._** The DM might call for a Dexterity check when you try to accomplish tasks like the following: